 During the fall and spring semesters, judicial externships for credit must be in the San Francisco Bay Area, which includes the counties of San Francisco, Marin, Alameda, Contra Costa, San Mateo, and Santa Clara.
 During the summer session only, students may apply for credit for externships outside of the Bay Area.

-Full-time externships (13 units for full-time students and 11 units for part-time students) are permitted in federal courts (Ninth Circuit U.S. Court of Appeals; U.S. District Court, Northern District of California, including bankruptcy judges), the California Supreme Court, and the California Courts of Appeal.
+Full-time externships (11 or 13 units) are permitted in federal courts (Ninth Circuit U.S. Court of Appeals; U.S. District Court, Northern District of California, including bankruptcy judges), the California Supreme Court, and the California Courts of Appeal.
 Full-time externships are not permitted in California Superior Courts.
-The 13 and 11 unit options are unavailable during the summer session.
+The 11 and 13 unit options are unavailable during the summer session.